SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 >>> [-8.
 4.]
 ```

+---

+### 6. Summary

-> - Introduced how to set up an optimization problem(L-BFGS) using SciPy
+> - Introduced how to set up an optimization problem(`L-BFGS`) using `SciPy`
 > - Showed how to pass Jacobians and parameter bounds to the library's optimizer

-To summarize, in this video we introduced how to set up an optimization problem using the SciPy optimization library.
+To summarize, in this video we introduced how to set up an optimization problem using the `SciPy` optimization library.
 In particular, we discussed how to pass in user-defined objective functions in Jacobian's as well as parameter bounds to the optimizer.
 You should now have a good idea of how to solve general optimization problems using a Python library.
-For more information, you can consult the SciPy optimization library documentation.
+For more information, you can consult the `SciPy` optimization library documentation.
 After this lesson, we have a programming assignment to give you a chance to practice the concepts we've discussed here and to prepare you for the end of module project.

 ---